4 Mechanical Properties of Materials

 Click to expand

 The elastic modulus can be thought of as a measure of stiffness of the material.
-A high elastic modulus for ‘stiff’ materials is represented by a steep slope.
-That is, a large increase in stress with only a small increase in strain.
-A low elastic modulus for ‘soft’ materials is represented by a shallow slope indicating a small increase in stress but a large increase in strain.
+A high elastic modulus for stiff materials is represented by a steep slope—that is, a large increase in stress with only a small increase in strain.
+A low elastic modulus for soft materials is represented by a shallow slope, indicating a small increase in stress but a large increase in strain.

 The linear elastic region of material response is of enormous importance for most engineering structures.
-Loading significantly beyond this proportional limit can result in pronounced yielding and permanent deformation that is often unacceptable, unless one is using this deformation to absorb energy (as in automobile frame involved in collision).
-The elastic modulus is illustrated in Figure 4.5, which plots a portion of the normal stress versus normal strain, for example from a tensile test.
+Loading significantly beyond this proportional limit can result in pronounced yielding and permanent deformation that is often unacceptable, unless one is using this deformation to absorb energy (as in an automobile frame involved in collision).
+The elastic modulus is illustrated in Figure 4.5, which plots a portion of the normal stress versus normal strain, for example, from a tensile test.

 \[ E=\frac{\sigma}{\varepsilon} \]

-Since strain is unitless, elastic modulus will have the same units as stress [Pa or psi].
+Since strain is unitless, elastic modulus will have the same units as stress (Pa or psi).

-\[ \boxed{\sigma=E \varepsilon} \tag{4.1}\]
+\[ \boxed{\sigma=E \varepsilon}\text{ ,} \tag{4.1}\]

 where